Featured Guest Blogger: JC Ryan from MyCollegesandCareers.com

-Knowledge and skill often extend and expand engineering careers, but sometimes the squeaky wheel needs some amplifying in positive ways.
+Knowledge and skill will help you extend and expand your engineering career, but sometimes the squeaky wheel needs some amplifying in positive ways.
 Fortunately, engineers looking for ways to develop their careers and fortify positions can do so easily and simply.

 One of the mainstays in any career field, networking with other engineering professionals and firms increases your professional profile among those with whom it counts.